blindsidenetworks/wordpress-plugin_bigbluebutton/README.txt

 == Changelog ==

+= 3.0.0-beta.2 =
+* Hot-fix: meetingId was lost on every update of the room.
+* Bug.
+Fixed issue with incompatibility of css used by the recording table.
+* Improvement.
+Improved handling of blank entry codes.

-= 3.0.0 =
+= 3.0.0-beta.1 =
-* This version is the official release of the bigbluebutton plugin.
+* First inception of the 3.x release.

 = 2.0.0 =
 * Never released.